vexchange/docs/src/pages/docs/v2/06-smart-contracts/06-router02.md

   returns (uint[] memory amounts);
 ```

 Swaps an exact amount of VET for as many output tokens as possible, along the route determined by the path.
-The first element of path must be [VVET](#vvet), the last is the output token, and any intermediate elements represent intermediate pairs to trade through (if, for example, a direct pair does not exist).
+The first element of path must be [WVET](#wvet), the last is the output token, and any intermediate elements represent intermediate pairs to trade through (if, for example, a direct pair does not exist).

 | Name                   | Type                 |                                                                                                                                      |
 | :--------------------- | :------------------- | :----------------------------------------------------------------------------------------------------------------------------------- |